 Sending the Demand Letter

-The demand letter goes to the person or party who caused your injury or their insurance company.
+Your demand letter goes to the person or party who caused your injury or their insurance company.
+Your demand letter explains the following:

 - Your account of what happened and how the at-fault party’s actions injured you

-- How many damages you’ve suffered
+- How many losses you’ve suffered

 - The total compensation you’re requesting from the at-fault party or insurance company